ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## set -eu
+> Include `set -eu` toward the beginning of  your shell script.
 > This command sets both "fail early" modes for extra protection to make your
 > scripts more deterministic and thus reproducible.
 {: .callout}